 Steven Ast, Principal

 Mr. Ast joined the high school team in August of 2017 as principal.
 He is the proud father of three children (Preston, Avery, and Blakeley) and is married to his wife N’ecole who is also an education leader.
 He completed a Bachelor of Science in Business Administration at Ashland University and a Master in Science in Education at the University of Akron.
 His principal and superintendent licenses were completed through coursework at Cleveland State University.
 He was principal at Chagrin Falls High School for six years where he also served as an Assistant Principal.
 His first year in school administration was at Normandy High School in Parma as an Administrative Intern.
 He also taught Social Studies at Mayfield High School and began his career as a long term substitute teacher at Solon High School.
-He has also served on both the Instructional Leadership and Legislative committees for the Ohio Association of Secondary School Administrators.
+He has also served on both the Instructional Leadership and Legislative committees for the Ohio Association of Secondary School Administrators, on midwest and national College Board Forum planning committees, and on the National Association of Secondary School Principals Board of Directors.